 Bungalow and 2-storey models are permitted.
 Roofs may be moderate to high pitch, dominating the facade.
 Flat roof designs will be considered on an individual basis with consideration for the overall streetscape.
 Roof overhangs are wide on moderate pitch roofs and shallow on high pitch roofs.
 The contemporary style eschews much of the traditional form and detail.
-In The Drive the style will borrow from the California and Prairie styles with simple elegant lines rather than the colliding geometric shapes characteristic of the post-modern style.
+In The Club & Residences of River's Gate the style will borrow from the California and Prairie styles with simple elegant lines rather than the colliding geometric shapes characteristic of the post-modern style.